matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 Relations are received during non-gappy incremental syncs as normal discrete Matrix events.
 These are called "unbundled relation events".

-There is one special case: `unsigned.count` is provided on annotation events, calculated by the server to provide the current absolute count of the given annotation key as of that point of the event, to avoid the client having to accurately track the absolute value itself.
+There is one special case: `unsigned.annotation_count` is provided on annotation events, calculated by the server to provide the current absolute count of the given annotation key as of that point of the event, to avoid the client having to accurately track the absolute value itself.